RedkoTeam/fortunecoffee/README.md

 ## ARCHIVING IN XCODE

+### FREQUENT ERRORS
+ if you need certificates, go to developer and download the certificates onto your computer.
+Then rebuild.

 // Create the bundle first.
 Run this command to export the assets out and bundle it 1.
 $ react-native bundle --entry-file index.js --platform ios --dev false --bundle-output ios/main.jsbundle --assets-dest ios